firozp/something/README.md

 TicTacToe

-Author: Firoz

 Steps to Deploy (on windows powershell)

     1. Clone the repo
     2. cd to project folder : TicTacToe
     3. Build the application by running : mvn clean install

-Start minikube
-switch the docker instance inside minikube by running : minikube docker-env | Invoke-Expression (in powershell) or eval $(minikube docker-env) (in linux shell)
+Start minikube and switch docker to the instance inside minikube by running : minikube docker-env | Invoke-Expression (in powershell)

     3. Create the game image by running : docker build -t fx/tictactoe:v1 .
     4. Create the kubernetes namespace by running : kubectl.exe create -f .\k8s_deployments\fx_ns.yaml